-Past Work — Karen worked at Apple as a staff writer for iReview, the producer for iCards, and the managing editor for Apple’s one-million-member.Mac Internet services website (the forerunner of iCloud).
-She was a member of the launch team for the iTunes Music Store.
+She worked at Apple as a staff writer for iReview, the producer for iCards, and the managing editor for Apple’s one-million-member .Mac Internet services website (the forerunner of iCloud).
+She was part of the launch team for the iTunes Music Store.
 Before Apple, Karen edited Northwest Health magazine for Group Health Cooperative/Kaiser Permanente Washington and managed public information at Battelle’s Seattle Research Center.
 She was a reviewer for the original Amazon Breakthrough Novel Contest, reported for the Hartford Courant and the New Haven Register, and freelanced for the Boston Globe Travel section.

-Her past clients and contract agencies include Alltech Medical Systems America, Anthro-Tech, Concurrent Product Development, Houzz.com, 10x Medical Device Conference, Medical Marcom, Naples Florida Vacation Homes, Profound Networks, Promontory Press, Roambee, Virtuoso, Web1 Consulting, and Plymouth Housing.
+Her past clients and contract agencies include Anthro-Tech, Concurrent Product Development, Houzz.com, 10x Medical Device Conference, Medical Marcom, Naples Florida Vacation Homes, Profound Networks, Promontory Press, Roambee, Virtuoso, Web1 Consulting, and Plymouth Housing.

 Community Involvement — Karen belongs to professional organizations including the National Book Critics Circle, Broad Universe, the Science Fiction & Fantasy Writers Association (SFWA), and the Cat Writers’ Association.
-She is a past chair of the board of the Clarion West Writers Workshop, a past president of the board of Northwest Folklife, and has served on boards and organizing committees for groups including the Pat Graney Dance Company, Foolscap, Potlatch, and Lonestarcon3.
+She is a past chair of the board of the Clarion West Writers Workshop, a past president of the board of Northwest Folklife, and has served on boards and organizing committees for groups including the Pat Graney Dance Company, Foolscap, Potlatch, Lonestarcon3, and the Two Hour Transport reading series.

 WATCH: Here’s Karen’s Ignite Seattle presentation “What You’ll Wish You’d Known Before You Joined that Nonprofit Board.”

-Technology Writing — Karen wrote the ebook Take Control of iPhone Basics and edited ebooks including Take Control of iWeb ’09 and early editions of the classic Take Control of Thanksgiving Dinner.
-She gave a RapidFire talk about the iPhone at MacWorld iWorld 2012.
-She was interviewed by Seattle 24×7 about the iPhone.
+Technology Writing — Karen wrote the ebook Take Control of iPhone Basics and edited ebooks including Take Control of iWeb ’09 and the classic Take Control of Thanksgiving Dinner.
+She gave a RapidFire talk about the iPhone at MacWorld iWorld and was interviewed by Seattle 24×7.

-Blogging / Social Media / Websites — Karen helps companies design blogs and social media programs.
-She blogs under her own name here at WriterWay.com.
-Karen served as a reviewer for the early Webby Awards.
-She conducts seminars on effective website design for small businesses and arts organizations.
-Here Karen talks about the history of blogging on Chuck Joiner’s MacVoices TV.
+Blogging / Social Media / Websites — A reviewer for the early Webby Awards, Karen has helped major companies design blogs and social media programs.
+Here she talks about the history of blogging on Chuck Joiner’s MacVoices TV.

 READ AND LISTEN:

 “I live in a city whose name is synonymous with ‘coffee.’
-What’s a poor tea drinker to do?” — from Karen’s radio commentary on KUOW-FM.
+What’s a poor tea drinker to do?” — radio commentary on KUOW-FM.

 “Fuzzy.
 Persistent.
 Persnickety.
 Annoying.
 Allergy-inducing.
-I’m referring here not to felines, but to the literary subgenre of cat mysteries…” — from Karen’s review of cat mysteries at January Magazine.
+I’m referring here not to felines, but to the literary subgenre of cat mysteries…” — review of cat mysteries at January Magazine.

 One thought on “About”